Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Modelling the Malin 1 system

+{First, we construct a model of the surface brightness profile of Malin~1 using the photometric data described in Section \ref{sec:method:obs}.
+This model represents the main Malin~1 substructures described in Section \ref{sec:intro:malin1in}: the bulge/bar and the HSB and LSB discs.
+We adopted photometric models that offer analytical solutions for their potentials, which allow for quick orbital calculations and a large parameter space exploration.
+Therefore, we used the Miyamoto-Nagai (MN) model proposed by \citet{Miyamoto1975}, where its potential relates to the density through the Poisson equation and is defined as:

+where $a$ and $b$ are the radial and vertical scale lengths, $M$ is the mass, $R=\sqrt{X^2+Y^2}$ is the cylindrical radius, $X, Y, Z$, and $r=\sqrt{R^2+Z^2}$ is the spherical radius.
+We note that when $a = 0$, the potential $\Phi_{MN}$ simplifies to the Plummer profile \citep{Plummer1911}.
+For photometric modelling, we fit the total luminosity of each component $L_x$.
+The luminosity can be converted to stellar mass $M_{\star} = \gamma_{\rm band} L_{\rm band}$, where $\gamma_{x}$ is the stellar mass-to-light ratio in a band.
+In our analysis, we used a Plummer profile to model the bulge/bar of Malin~1 and two MN models for the components of the HSB and LSB disc.
+We also \cRB{tested} replacing the spherical bulge model with a triaxial bar model \citet{Long1992} using \cRB{the} Plummer luminosity and scale lengths from \citet{Saha2021}, finding similar main orbital properties.
+Given that the MN profile becomes a Kuzmin profile if a face-on disc is integrated along the \cRB{line-of-sight (los)} \citep{Binney2008}, we used this simplified profile to fit the surface brightness profiles.

-Both profiles are widely used to describe the density distribution of dark matter halos \citep{Lelli2010, DeBlok2002}.
-NFW assumes that dark mater halos have a characteristic "cuspy" central density and extend over large distances.
-The pseudoisothermal profile, on the other hand, features a flat central core, which implies a constant density at the centre \citep{Mo2010}.
+In the second step, we fitted circular velocity ($v_{\rm c}$) models to the observed gas kinematics to obtain the mass-related parameters.
+Here we fit the mass-to-light ratio $\gamma$ under the maximal disc assumption, which means that the stellar components contribute the maximum possible fraction of the observed rotation curve before the DM halo becomes dominant \citep{Binney2008}.
+For the representation of the dark halo, we implemented two sets of models.
+One with the Navarro-Frenk-White (NFW) profile \citep{Navarro1996}, which aligns with the $\Lambda$CDM model, and another with a pseudo-isothermal (ISO) profile \citep{DeBlok2002}.
+Both profiles are widely used to describe the density distribution of DM halos, as has been applied to Malin~1 \citep[e.g.][]{Lelli2010}.
+NFW assumes that \cRB{DM} halos have a characteristic 'cuspy' central density and extend over large distances.
+The ISO profile, on the other hand, features a flat central core, which implies a constant density at the centre \citep{Mo2010}.
+These are defined as

-The gravitational potential model proposed by \citet{Miyamoto1975}, eq. (\ref{eq:MNpotential}), depending on the choice of the two parameters $a$ and $b$, can represent the potential of an infinitesimally thin disk to a spherical system.
-For example, when $a = 0$, the potential $\Phi_{MN}$ simplifies to the Plummer potential \citep{Plummer1911}.
-Conversely, if $b = 0$, $\Phi_{MN}$ becomes equivalent to the Kuzmin potential characteristic of a razor-thin disk \citep{Binney2008}.
-In our analysis, we combined a Plummer core area profile \citep{Plummer1911} with two Kuzmin profiles for the central and peripheral regions of the galaxy \citep{Binney2008}.